vimtaai/mdss/README.md

 ## About

 **MDSS** is a CSS stylesheet to render [Markdown](https://en.wikipedia.org/wiki/Markdown) documents beautifully both in browsers and in print.
-You can create your own separate builds for screen and print or a single build for both media.
-MDSS also supports *printing Markdown as slides* by setting the page orientation to landscape when printing.
+You can create your own separate builds for screen and print or a single build for both media. **MDSS** also supports printing Markdown as slides by setting the page orientation to landscape when printing.

 ## Extras

 The stylesheets include several visual extras by default in addition to standard Markdown elements.
 All extras can be enabled or disabled for a single build.
 Extras include the following:

+- Automatic nested numbering of headings **(available: all media; default: level 1 and 2 heading)**
-- Automatic numbering of specified elements (e.g. headings) **(all media)**
+- Automatic numbering of specified elements (e.g. images, tables) **(available: all media; default: no elements)**
+- Automatic URL insertion after links **(available: print, slides; default: enabled)**
-- Replace horizontal rules/thematic breaks with page breaks **(print, slides)**
+- Replace horizontal rules/thematic breaks with page breaks **(available: print, slides; default: enabled)**
-- Automatic page breaks before specified elements **(print)**
+- Automatic page breaks before specified elements **(available: print; default: level 2 heading)**
-- Avoid page breaks after specified elements **(print)**
+- Avoid page breaks after specified elements **(available: print; default: level 1 heading)**

-- Automatic URL insertion after links **(print, slides)**
+## Syntax Highlighting

-**MDSS** is created with automatic syntax highlighting in mind and is compatible with syntax highlighting libraries such as *[highlight.js](https://highlightjs.org/)*.
+**MDSS** is created with automatic syntax highlighting in mind and is compatible with syntax highlighting libraries such as _[highlight.js](https://highlightjs.org/)_.
 The configuration includes options to use the built in syntax highlighting theme with most of syntax highlighters.

+Custom syntax highlighting colors can be set for a specific highlighter.
+There are options to assign colors to snytax highlighting CSS selectors.
+The default build is configured to work with _highlight.js_ with the `classPrefix: ''` option.
+If you use _highlight.js_ then **MDSS** can function as a _highlight.js_ style.
+An alternative configuration is also included in config file's comments to use **MDSS** with _pandoc_'s default syntax highlighter.

 ## Markdown Extensions

 Various Markdown Extensions that extend the capabilities of the CommonMark compliant Markdown are also supported.
-In the configuration you can select what extensions should your build support.
+In the configuration files you can select what extensions should your build support.
 Supported extensions include:

 - Containers
-  + Flex containers
+  + Flex containers **(default: enabled)**
-  + Aligned containers
+  + Floated containers **(default: enabled)**
-  + Containers with text align
+  + Containers with text align **(default: enabled)**
-  + Custom, colored containers
+  + Custom, colored containers **(default: error, warning, success, info classes)**
 - Definition lists
 - Tables

-To use these features you need a compiler that supports transforming their syntax (e.g. *pandoc* or *markdown-it*).
+To use these features you need a compiler that supports transforming their syntax (e.g. _pandoc_ or _markdown-it_).

 ## Basic Usage

-To create your own bundle of **MDSS** you have to clone this repository, edit the configuration a create a new build.
+To create your own build of **MDSS** you have to clone this repository, edit the configuration a create a new bundle.

 ```bash
 git clone https://github.com/vimtaai/mdss
 ```

-To create a bundled build run the `npm run build` command.
-This will create a *combined* stylesheet with both *screen*, *print* and *slides* styles.
+To create a bundled, minified build run the `npm run build` command.
+This will create a combined stylesheet with both _screen_, _print_ and _slides_ styles.
 Individual builds for each media type can be created with `npm run build:all`.
-This command creates all four stylesheet files.
+This command creates four stylesheet files, one for each media and one bundled build.

 ```bash
 npm run build